On a minimax principle in spectral gaps: Introduction and main result

 with some constants $a,b \ge 0$.

 Then, one has $\dim\Ran P_+ = \dim\Ran Q_+$ and

 for all $k \in \NN$ with $k \le \dim\Ran Q_+$. \end{theorem}

 The semiboundedness of $B$ in Theorem~\ref{thm:offdiagForm} forces $A$ to be semibounded as well, see the proof of Theorem~\ref{thm:offdiagForm} below.
-In turn, it is natural to suppose that $A$ is semibounded and then to guarantee the semiboundedness of $B$ via the well-known KLMN theorem by ensuring~\eqref{eq:formRelBound} with $b < 1$.
-In this regard, Theorem~\ref{thm:offdiagForm} can be interpreted as a particular case of Theorem~\ref{thm:genSemibounded} with $\Dom(\abs{A}^{1/2}) = \Dom(\abs{B}^{1/2})$, in which the remaining hypotheses are automatically satisfied due to the structure of the perturbation.
+In this regard, Theorem~\ref{thm:offdiagForm} can be interpreted as a particular case of the first part of Theorem~\ref{thm:genSemibounded} with $\Dom(\abs{A}^{1/2}) = \Dom(\abs{B}^{1/2})$, in which the remaining hypotheses are automatically satisfied due to the structure of the perturbation.